OutRun Online Arcade: Development

 Partially based on OutRun 2006: Coast 2 Coast, the game contains the fifteen courses from OutRun 2 SP and ten officially licensed Ferraris.
 OutRun Online Arcade also supports online head-to-head play for six players, as well as high definition graphics.
 To promote the game, Sega Europe held a contest in which the winner of a race would receive a trip to Maranello, Italy, where Ferraris are manufactured.
 The game was released for the Xbox 360 on April 15, 2009, and was part of Microsoft's Days Of Arcade promotion.
 The PlayStation 3 release followed one day later, exclusive to the European region.

 The release was prior to Microsoft's raising of the maximum size of Xbox Live Arcade titles to 2 gigabytes, which would happen later that fall.
 Because of this, developer Sumo Digital had only 350 megabytes in which to fit the game.
 In order to fit the game into the size restrictions, several elements of OutRun 2006: Coast 2 Coast were removed from the game, including the fifteen original OutRun 2 stages, several cars, and the player's choice of a passenger.
-Reviewers speculated that the developer would release additional content, bringing some of the lost content back as downloadable content.
-However, to date no downloadable content has been released.
+Reviewers speculated that the developer would release additional content, bringing some of the lost content back as downloadable content, but to date no downloadable content has been released.
 The game was removed from the PlayStation Network in October 2010, with the Xbox Live Arcade version being scheduled for removal in December 2011.
-Sega explained that the removal of the title was due to "the expiry of the contract with Ferrari".
+Sega explained that the removal of the title was due to the expiration of the contract with Ferrari.